matthew-spire/full-stack-python/README.md

   - `alembic` tracks our models and migrations
   - Look at the `alembic` folder and `alembic.ini` to see files and settings associated with your migrations
 - Run `reflex db makemigrations`, then run `reflex db migrate` &rarr; Changes made to migrations or models will require these to be run again (???)

+## Storing Data with Models and Forms
+- `ContractEntryModel` &rarr; Defines the schema (i.e., the structure and data types) for a database table
+  - Lots of things being inferred because we did not define the database table in a robust way (we did not need to)
+  - We avoided a lot of the boilerplate by using `SQLModel` &rarr; Abstracts away the difficult stuff
+- Submit the data in the `handle_submit()` method
+  - Use the code `with rx.session() as session` &rarr; Use this whenever you want to do a database session
+    - Create a new instance of the database and unpack the `form_data` in the `ContactEntryModel`
+    - Use the session to insert the data into the database with `session.add(db_entry)` &rarr; Can be done multiple times to bulk add things to the database
+    - When the session is done, then we can use `session.commit()` to commit our changes to the database (???)
+- Do we need to make the model more robust to allow for empty fields in the database? &rarr; Speaks to handling form data
+  - Code:
+    ```
+    data = {}
+    for k,v in form_data.items:
+        if v == "" or v is None:
+          continue
+        data[k] = v
+    ```
+    - If one of the non-required fields is left empty, then this code causes an error when you try to insert the data into the database
+  - What can we do with this data?
+  - Can we validate this data further?
+Can we tell the user if something is incorrect or wrong?
+Is the data good enough to go into the database?
+  - Do not want to run into errors when doing the session